ohnowhathaveidone/pyKukaPostProcessor/README.md

 # pyKukaPostProcessor
-helper code to write KRL programs.
+helper code to write KRL programs for KUKA robots.